-- a) Registered in the British Herd Book - b) DNA profiled by a recognised agency.
+- a) Registered in the main section of a recognised Limousin herdbook - b) DNA profiled by a recognised agency.

 5.4.1 Imported semen from a Limousin bull registered in the country of origin and DNA profiled by a recognised agency will also be eligible.
-Imported semen must meet the percentage requirements of each register in the Herd Book as defined in these Byelaws.
+Imported semen must meet the eligibility requirements of the Herd Book as defined in these Byelaws.